 A power of attorney, also known as a mandate, is a contract that enables you to have a trusted person (or persons) manage your affairs.

 Important!
-This article is not about the protection mandate (previously known as a mandate in case of incapacity).
+This article is not about the protection mandate (previously known as a mandate in case of incapacity) or the assistance measure.